oracle-livelabs/apex/scm-ai-agents/4-run-application/4-add-agent-run-application.md

 ## Introduction

-In this lab, you will wire the **Warehouse Operations Agent** to the application and run an end-to-end warehouse operations flow to verify it works correctly.
+In this lab, you will wire the **Warehouse Operations Agent** to the **APEX Inventory and Warehouse Management** application and run an end-to-end warehouse operations flow to verify it works correctly.

 Estimated Time: 10 minutes